 My father is one of the most spiritual people I’ve ever met.
 He also happens to be an atheist and is one of the least religious people I know.

 Having grown up in Iran in a very religious family, my father did a prayer ritual known as namaz up to five times a day until he went to college.
 He used to tell us the story of how things changed for him when he advanced his education and starting reading more.
 He came to the conclusion that religion was the underlying cause of most of the war and corruption throughout history.
 So, he stopped praying, gave up religion and became a political activist hoping to change the world, starting with his birth country in Iran through political consciousness.

 Not only did the new government take away many of the people's basic human rights, but they also executed people who stood up for these rights, including several of my parents' closest friends.

 You'd think that with such a traumatic experience my father would become angry, resentful and bitter.
 But the truth is that my father is one of the most peaceful, loving and selfless people I know.

 His sense of compassion and nonjudgmental presence are inspiring and a true testament of what it really means to be spiritual.

 When my husband Salvador first met my father, he saw right away how unconditional, kind and loving he authentically is, and immediately admired how my father embodies the spirit of deep patience.
 After 7 years, my husband's view of my father has never wavered.

 We all can learn to weave more conscious patterns into our lives.
 Here are 3 simple suggestions:

 Listen authentically with a full sense of presence - turn off cell phones, computers and TVs and be there fully when someone is talking to you.

-Take a moment at least every hour to breathe deeply and come into the moment - you can set a timer on your watch or cell phone to remind you to pause during every hour through the day.
+Take a moment at least every hour to breathe deeply and come into the moment - you can set a timer on your watch or cell phone to remind you to pause during every hour throughout the day.